Srihanu1999/RISC-V-Processor-with-Data-Cache/README.md

 - Processor waits when data is not immediately available from memory
 - Testbench included for functional verification

-## Simulation
-The design was simulated using ModelSim.
-Functional correctness was verified by observing instruction execution and cache behavior under different memory access scenarios.

 ## Learnings
 - Designed a RISC-V processor using Verilog